evansun922/nginx-quic/README.md

              </path/to/chromium/src>:    path of chromium/src.
              < args>:                                          when configure nginx, the parameters required to configure.
 ```
+- if you need  to build rtmp-quic,  you can add "--add-module=/path/to/nginx-quic/quic_rtmp/nginx-rtmp-module".
 - cd /path/to/chromium/src, and run __gn gen out/Release --args="is_component_build=false is_debug=false"__.
 - run __ninja -C out/Release  nginx__.